jakob-hede/ssh_funcify/README.md

 A main goal is to get the convenience of being able to **declare** and edit _remote_ functions in an IDE, rather than having to _declare_ the functions in convoluted strings, where the editor can't help you with syntax highlighting, etc.
+It also makes it easy to send even complex nested functions to the remote host.

 There is also some robustness against syntax errors caused by _plings_ and such in the function body.